Samsung/ONE-vscode/infra/license/README.md

   - As a result, `package-judgment.json` includes judgments for each of packages which cannot be judged by `license-judgment.json`
 - `PASS` and `FAIL` in the flowchart is the result of verification, not a result of Github Action
   - Even verification result is `FAIL`, it does not mean Github Action is failed.
-  - This is because we may need to merge pull request even there are some `Warning` or `Denied`
+  - This is because we may need to merge pull request even there are some `Warning` or `Failure`
     - When verification result has `Warning` and the package is under manual review, we cannot merge any pull requests until the manual reivew is finished.
 But the manual review may take more than 2~3 days.
     - When verification result was recognized and related updates are not yet applied, we cannot merge any pull requests until the updates are applied.
 - `license-checker` can deduce for some unknown licenses.
 However, we do not use this function because we cannot assure it is always correctly deduced.